dd32/td-gh-ex/readme.txt

 == Upgrade Notice ==

+= 109 =
+* Fixes for odd configurations, proper licensing for photos and fonts, and some more tweaks.

 = 108 =
 * Fixed issues with default publisher image logo missing and the customizer option missing.